snoown/importmap-resolver/README.md

 importmap <include-path> [options]
 ```

-If a directory path is specified, the files with `.js` or `.mjs` extensions are searched recursively.
+If a directory path is specified, search files under it with the extension `.js` or `.mjs` recursively.

 #### Options

 - `--minify`: Enable code minification.

-- `--ecma <version>`: Specify an ECMAScript version such as 5, 2015, etc. It may optimize code minification.
+- `--ecma <version>`: Specify an ECMAScript version such as 5, 2015, etc. It helps to optimize code minification.

 ## API Usage

+First, load this package with the following import statement.

 ``` javascript
 import { resolve, replace, execute } from "importmap-resolver";